IQAIcom/mcp-polymarket/README.md

 ### 📦 Using with npx (Recommended)

-The easiest way to use this MCP server is with `npx`, which runs the package directly from npm:
+The easiest way to use this MCP server is with `pnpx`, which runs the package directly from npm registry:

 #### Read-Only Mode (Market Data Only)
 ```json
 {